All Episodes

 You're exactly right.

-I don't know what there is for the rest of us to do, but that that's exactly the right conclusion.
+I don't know what there is for the rest of us to do, but that's exactly the right conclusion.

-Well, yeah, I I that's the that's the real troubling thing.
+Well, yeah, that's the real troubling thing.

 What to do?